iworkflowio/durable-timer/server/databases/mongodb/README.md

 This directory contains the MongoDB implementation of the `TimerStore` interface for the distributed durable timer service.

+## Requirements

+**IMPORTANT**: The `CreateTimer` method requires MongoDB transactions to ensure atomic shard version checking and timer insertion.
+This means the MongoDB deployment must be one of:
+- MongoDB replica set (recommended for production)
+- MongoDB sharded cluster with mongos
+- MongoDB Atlas cluster

+Standalone MongoDB instances are **NOT supported** for the `CreateTimer` method as they don't support transactions, which could lead to race conditions and data consistency issues.

 ## Files

 - `mongodb_timer_store_impl.go` - MongoDB implementation of the TimerStore interface